Applied Case: The Prisoner's Dilemma

 This "ethical lesson" is effective defection from extance itself, and openly irrational.
 Also, irrational in the dilemma, too, if it hadn't been stripped to describing literally nothing but math.

 I am not a big fan of these toys.
 Please stop doing abstract math and acting like it represents real, live, moral fields.
-The rest can probably stay.

 Because, in the Prisoner's Dilemma, no matter what the other person does, betrayal mathematically appears to always give the individual prisoner a better result.